UGANDA TOUR: DETAILED ITINERARY

 Other birds which we will look out for today include Dusky Turtle Dove, Cape Robin-Chat and White-tailed Crested Flycatcher.
 The beautiful Golden Monkey, a localized form of the Blue Monkey, occurs in the bamboo zone.

-Afterwards, we will head for Lake Mburo National Park, where we will stay for two nights, keeping a lookout for such species as Speckled Pigeon, African Black Swift and Long-billed Pipit along the way.
+Uganda: Day 21 This morning we will head for Lake Mburo National Park, where we will stay overnight, keeping a lookout for such species as Speckled Pigeon, African Black Swift and Long-billed Pipit along the way.

 More widespread species include African Hawk-Eagle, Coqui Francolin, Emerald-spotted Wood Dove, Bare-faced Go-away-bird, Green Wood-Hoopoe, Long-tailed (or Tabora) Cisticola, Yellow-breasted Apalis, Red-faced Crombec, Southern Black Flycatcher, Grey Tit-Flycatcher (or Lead-coloured Flycatcher), Grey (or African) Penduline Tit, Black-headed Oriole, White-crested Helmet Shrike, Black Cuckoo-Shrike, Greater Blue-eared and Wattled Starlings, Marico Sunbird, and Red-headed Weaver.
 At night African Scops Owls call around our accommodation and we have a good chance of seeing one, while if we are lucky we will also come across a Black-shouldered Nightjar.